simvue-io/docs/docs/examples/fds.md

 - The input file has been uploaded as an Artifact
 - Information from the input file has been uploaded as Metadata
 - A number of Metrics are being recorded and updated live, including the visibility and temperature
+- The 2D slice at `z=2` showing the visibility distance has been parsed, and the minimum, maximum and average values at each time step has been uploaded as a metric
 - The Events log is being updated with the step which the simulation is currently on

 Looking specifically at the Metrics, we can see that the air temperature is rising and the visibility is falling as the fire fills the room with heat and smoke.
 Set the graphs to display units of time by clicking selecting 'Time' in the 'X-axis units' dropdown in the top right.
 We can then see that after approximately 30 seconds of the fire burning, the temperature is above 100 degrees and the visibility is dropping below 3 metres.